Why Chromosome 6?

-My child has not only a chromosome 6 abnormality but also an abnormality on another chromosome, can we participate?
+My child not only has a chromosome 6 aberration but also an aberration of another chromosome, can we participate?

-I do not have a copy of the detailed chromosome analysis, what can I do?
+I do not have a copy of the detailed chromosome analysis (array report), what can I do?

 How long will it take to complete the questionnaire?

-After filling in the questionnaire, will I be able to change the information?
+After filling out the questionnaire, will I be able to change the information?

 I do not know the developmental milestones of my child exactly, what can I do?

-You can ask your child’s general practitioner or paediatrician.
-You can also try to reconstruct when your child first smiled/sat/walked by, for example, looking at pictures.
+You can ask your child’s general practitioner or paediatrician for information.
+You can also try to reconstruct when your child first smiled/sat up/walked by looking at photographs or videos, for example.

 Will I get paid?

 No, participation is on a strictly voluntary basis.
 Read more in our privacy statement.